All Episodes

 I don't think Michael even cared what he thought.

-The bottom line is it's just it.
+The bottom line is, it's just it.

-The drive-by media looks at the Democrats, they still run the show.
+The drive-by media looks at the Democrats.

-They offer up the resolution to get out, date certain timetable, goes down a stinging defeat, and there's Dingy Harry out there still demanding a date certain timetable.
+And there's Dingy Harry out there still demanding a date certain timetable.

-All right, quick time out, back with a lot more.
+Back with a lot more.

 Stay with us.

-We got a picture here of the X-ray of the light bulb uh intact before the surgical procedure to remove it.
+We got a picture here of the X-ray of the light bulb intact before the surgical procedure to remove it.

-Here is here's Rick in uh Great Court, South Carolina.
+Here's Rick in Grey Court, South Carolina.

 You're next on the EIB network.